DuckDuckPig/AR-flares/README.md

 ![VGG classifier flowchart](/images/VGG_classifier_flowchart.png?raw=true "VGG Classifier Flowchart")

-Requirements: `<put .yml file here>`  Note--this environment file specifies all packages necessary for implementation of the VGG classification code only.

 Code:
  - `Build_dataframes.py`: Code to generate files that can be read in as dataframes for the keras dataloaders.
    - Edit the lines under `## User Definitions` to specify paths and other parameters.